-Labeling requirements are mandatory for all products being traded in Jamaica.
+Labeling requirements are mandatory for all products traded in Jamaica.
 Labels must be submitted to the Bureau of Standards Jamaica (BSJ) for approval.
 There are various standards that govern the regulation for labels, which are listed in the Jamaica Publication (JS CRS 5:2010) Bureau of Standards-Labeling.
-Under the Standards, Processed Foods, and Weights and Measurements Acts, the BSJ develops, implements, and enforces regulations governing the labeling of commodities for commercial trade in Jamaica (Laws and Standard Acts).
+Under the Standards, Processed Foods, and Weights and Measurements Acts, the BSJ develops, implements, and enforces regulations governing the labeling of commodities for commercial trade in Jamaica Acts & Regulations | Bureau of Standards Jamaica